Drakkar-Software/OctoBot-Blog/hollaex-partnership.md

 ![Hollaex-OctoBot](https://pbs.twimg.com/media/FXnZAluXwAIXNNd?format=jpg&name=4096x4096)

-OctoBot is excited to announce that it has joined the Hollaex, the world’s first decentralized cryptocurrency exchange OctoBot is excited to announce that it has joined Hollaex, the world’s first decentralized cryptocurrency exchange platform in it's list of partner trading bots!```
+OctoBot is excited to announce that it has joined Hollaex, the world’s first decentralized cryptocurrency exchange platform in it's list of partner trading bots!```